MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/logging-on-to-a-wrapped-pst-store-provider.md

 ---
-title: "Logging On to a Wrapped PST Store Provider"
+title: "Logging on to a wrapped PST store provider"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 364bc5fd-2199-0bb2-142b-9b3b686b2268
 description: "Last modified: July 02, 2012"
 ---

-# Logging On to a Wrapped PST Store Provider
+# Logging on to a wrapped PST store provider

 **Applies to**: Outlook

 Before you can log on MAPI to a wrapped PST store provider, you must initialize and configure the wrapped Personal Folders file (PST) store provider.
 For more information, see [Initializing a Wrapped PST Store Provider](initializing-a-wrapped-pst-store-provider.md).